What Turnitin Does & Doesn’t Check: Similarity, AI & Beyond

 Finally, Turnitin does not catch other forms of academic dishonesty such as:

-Together, these limitations show that Turnitin is a tool—not a verdict.
-Its reports offer supporting evidence, but the final judgment must always be made by a human evaluator.
+Together, these limits show that Turnitin is a tool, not a verdict.
+Its reports offer supporting evidence, but the final judgment should always come from a human evaluator.

 FAQ